dcunited001/dc.files/UBUNTU15_INSTALL.md

 this domain to understand the best way to do this.

-one of the reasons I like swift so much is because it's like a `functional c`.  you can craft low-level memory structing, bitcrunching apps and it feels fast.  yet, you can easily employ your favorite functional programming patterns.
+one of the reasons I like swift so much is because it's like a `functional c`.  you can craft low-level, memory structing, bitcrunching apps and it feels fast.  yet, you can easily employ your favorite functional programming patterns.  and it easily interops with c if you need it.

 ### docker